Mr-Vale/RootBox-Software/README.md

   ```
 OR

-- Use Real VNC viewer and log into <Raspberry Pi IP> Port 5900
+- Use Real VNC viewer and log into "Raspberry-Pi-IP" Port 5900

 OR